WAR OF 10

 These

-or rebellious and materialistic kings who had given up the spiritual
+Aryans, or rebellious and materialistic kings who had given up

-of Bharat, and wars had to be fought in order to reestablish the spiritual
+in areas of Bharat, and wars had to be fought in order to reestablish

 The

-for many years between Puru and Bharat.
-According to Rig ved, Sudas
+span for many years between Puru and Bharat.
+According to Rig

-and his army was forced to retreat but managed to cross the Parusni
+ved, Sudas and his army was forced to retreat but managed to cross

-river safely, while his foes, trying to pursue, were scattered by a
+the Parusni river safely, while his foes, trying to pursue, were

-flood and either drowned or were slaughtered by Sudas’s men.
-Later
+scattered by a flood and either drowned or were slaughtered by

-as victorious.
-All enemies of Sudas were defeated, thousands were killed.
+and emerge as victorious.
+All enemies of Sudas were defeated,

 There

-to different hypothesis from different scholars.
-Some date it back to
+due to different hypothesis from different scholars.
+Some date

 The

-Battle.
-Not just that, it was no mere neolithic stick and stone fight.
+recorded Battle.
+Not just that, it was no mere neolithic stick

-It was the first organized war with infantry, archers and elephants.
+and stone fight.
+It was the first organized war with infantry,

 After